xduyu/xduyu/README.md

     ✨ React, JavaScript, Tailwind CSS, Fastify.  </br>
   </li>
   <li>
-    🌴 JavaScript Developer, plan to look into Go and php in the future.
+    🌴 JavaScript Developer, plan to look into Go, TypeScript and php in the future.
   </li>
 </ul>